nrwl/nx/docs/node/guides/configuration.md

 ### Tasks Runner Options

-Tasks runners are invoked when you run `nx test`, `nx build`, `nx run-many`, `nx affected`, etc..
-The tasks runner named "default" will be, unsurprisingly, used by default.
-But you can specify a different one by passing `--runner`.
+Tasks runners are invoked when you run `nx test`, `nx build`, `nx run-many`, `nx affected`, and so on.
+The tasks runner named "default" is used by default.
+Specify a different one by passing `--runner`.

 > A task is an invocation of a target.

 Tasks runners can accept different options.
 The following are the options supported by `"@nrwl/workspace/tasks-runners/default"` and `"@nrwl/nx-cloud"`.

-- `cacheableOperations` defines the list of targets/operations that will be cached by Nx.
+- `cacheableOperations` defines the list of targets/operations that are cached by Nx.
 - `parallel` defines whether to run targets in parallel
 - `maxParallel` defines the max number of processes used.
-- `captureStderr` defines whether the cache will capture stderr or just stdout
+- `captureStderr` defines whether the cache captures stderr or just stdout
 - `skipNxCache` defines whether the Nx Cache should be skipped.
 Defaults to `false`
 - `cacheDirectory` defines where the local cache is stored, which is `node_modules/.cache/nx` by default.
 - `encryptionKey` (when using `"@nrwl/nx-cloud"` only) defines an encryption key to support end-to-end encryption of your cloud cache.
 You may also provide an environment variable with the key `NX_CLOUD_ENCRYPTION_KEY` that contains an encryption key as its value.
-The Nx Cloud task runner will normalize the key length, so any length of key is acceptable.
+The Nx Cloud task runner normalizes the key length, so any length of key is acceptable.
-- `runtimeCacheInputs` defines the list of commands that will be run by the runner to include into the computation hash value.
+- `runtimeCacheInputs` defines the list of commands that are run by the runner to include into the computation hash value.

-`runtimeCacheInputs` can be set as follows:
+`runtimeCacheInputs` are set as follows:

 ```json
 {